SydneyMico/StockMaster-Cloud/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1jacIxtY0AV8u0ryOoti8y2gWxHDw-WAG
+View your app in using this link: https://stockmaster-cloud.vercel.app/

 ## Run Locally